 It’s hard to imagine this simple form of entertainment could be hazardous to a child’s health — but the truth of the matter is, if they’re playing in store-bought sand, they might be exposed to some serious risks.

-When purchasing a bag of sandbox sand, you may just be exposing your kiddo to toxic ingredients, namely microcrystalline silica.
-Commonly, playground sand is made from quartz rock, which is why many of these bags-o-fun are slapped with a Proposition 65 label warning of the health hazard contained within.
-But, how does a romp in play sand come with serious health consequences for your youngster?
+When purchasing a bag of sandbox sand, you may just be exposing your kid to toxic ingredients, namely microcrystalline silica.
+Commonly, playground sand is made from quartz rock, which is why many of these bags o’ fun are slapped with a California Proposition 65 label warning of the health hazard contained within.

 Recognize the health hazards